 If you are interested in reviewing books, you need a place to post your reviews.
 That means you have to start another hobby – blogging!
 But don’t worry, it’s very easy to get started and you can get a blog started for FREE without having to shell out lots of money!
 Hop over here to see how to start a blog in 2018

-Now that you have a blog, you’re ready to get started with the world of reviewing books.
+Now that you have a blog, you’re ready to get started with the world of reviewing books and become a book reviewer.

 Find the Books